 Does that sound fishy to you?
 It should!

-According to Wikipedia, the definition of a pyramid scheme is:
+According to Wikipedia, a pyramid scheme is:

 “A business model that recruits members via a promise of payments or services for enrolling others into the scheme.”

 I'll leave it to you to decide for yourself if this program matches that description or not…